Skip to main content

 Analytics Queries

-The meter event timeseries powers several analytics views:
+The Usage timeseries powers several analytics views:

 QueryDescription

-Overall daily statsTotal events per day across all meters
+Overall daily statsTotal usage records per day

 Usage by customerTotal usage grouped by customer

-How Events Power Billing and Limits
+How Usage Powers Billing and Limits

 Limit Checking